miguelramond/cambala.ch/README.md

 - User panel displaying current items in marketplace

 ### Changed
- - Modified Marketplace Carrousel to properly display items stored in DB
  - Creation of '/commons' folder in views to store recurring elements in JSP (Such as header declarations, navbar and footers)
+ - Image display via database select queries instead of local storage

 ### Fixed
 - Minor changes in syntax and indentation
+- Fixes in navbar redirects in order to properly handle second level (i.e: home/market/thing)